shadybraden/loggifly/README.md

 ## ⚙️ `settings` Section

-This section defines global behavior for Logsend.
+This section defines global behavior for Loggifly.

 ### Example: